jamespericles/Swift-Password-Generator/README.md

 ### <a name="Technologies-Used"></a>Technologies Used

 This project utilizes Swift.
-This is a refractor of an older project I worked on [here](https://github.com/jamespericles/Random-Password-Generator).
+This is a refactor of an older project I worked on [here](https://github.com/jamespericles/Random-Password-Generator).
 I used this as an exercise to teach myself Swift.

 ### <a name="Usage"></a>Usage

 Swift Random Password Generator works natively on iPhone and within Xcode's simulator.
+It has not been pushed to the app store.

 ### <a name="Contributing"></a>Contributing